Hiking in the Desert Sun: Scottsdale’s McDowell Sonoran Preserve

 Fort McDowell, AZ 85264

-The We-Ko-Pa Resort is nicely landscaped with beautiful desert plants (minus the pool area which could use more tropical landscaping).
+The resort is nicely landscaped with beautiful desert plants (minus the pool area which could use more tropical landscaping).
 You will find lots of comfortable outdoor seating, featuring misters for hot days and fire pits for cooler nights.
 The cacti out front are especially appealing, even more so at night when they are lit up.

 Overall, the entire resort including the outdoor seating areas, pool, room, and lobby were immaculately clean.
 The pool area, although loaded with people, was exceptionally maintained and a nice place to cool off in the hot afternoon sun.